quicwg/base-drafts/draft-ietf-quic-transport.md

 packet.

 A zero-length connection ID can be used when a connection ID is not needed to route to the correct endpoint.
-An endpoint MUST NOT use a zero-length connection ID unless it can use only its IP address and port to identify a connection.
+An endpoint SHOULD NOT use a zero-length connection ID unless it can use only its IP address and port to identify a connection.
 The IP address and port used by a peer cannot be used for routing or connection identification as these values can change during a connection's